idvale/aa241x_commander/README.md

  - [`control_node`](#control-node): a skeleton node to help get you started with the command and control of the Pixhawk 4 onboard the drone through the [MavROS](http://wiki.ros.org/mavros) interface.
 Currently the node executes a takeoff to a given altitude and once that altitude is reached, commands a landing using position commands.

+This README is also a bit of a guide to help you get started and running the elements and is broken down as follows:

+ - [Getting Started](#getting-started) - help you get everything up and running
+ - [Nodes](#nodes) - details on the nodes that exist within the skeleton code
+ - [Offboard Control](#offboard-control) - details on how to configure your Pixhawk for `OFFBOARD` control (the level flight mode required to give control to ROS)
+ - [Recommendations](#recommendations) - some recommendations and hints for how to structure your code as your mission elements get more complex.

 ## Getting Started ##

 The follow sections will help you get started with this ROS package.